techrah/pinyin-compare/README.md

     Mà (4th tone)
     Māma

 Strictly speaking, in this example, "ma" as a standalone pinyin word without tone doesn't exist.
-You'll generally find it at the end of a compound word such as "Māma" in which case it'll be placed after "Mà" based on normalized alphabetic order.
+You'll generally find it at the end of a compound word such as "Māma" in which case it'll be placed after "Mà" based on standard alphabetic order.

 ### Homonym Frequency
 If two words are identical, a cardinal prefix can break the tie to give them a specific order.
 This is only useful if these otherwise identical pinyin words are associated to different Chinese characters, different entries in a database, etc. The intention of these "homonym frequency" prefixes are to mark which corresponding Chinese characters are used more frequently